 1/2 tsp (2 mL) vanilla extract

-Stir together syrup and sugar in medium pan.
-Cook on medium heat, stirring twice, until mixture bubbles up and top is covered with foam.
-Immediately reduce heat to low and simmer 5 minutes.
+In medium pan, stir together syrup and sugar.
+Cook, stirring twice, on medium heat until mixture bubbles up and top is covered with foam.
+Immediately reduce heat to low.
+Simmer 5 minutes, or until thickened.
 Remove from heat.
 Cool 2 minutes.

-Meanwhile, in heatproof bowl, whisk eggs lightly with vanilla and salt.
-While whisking constantly, slowly pour in syrup mixture.
-Add butter and stir until melted.
-Cool to room temperature, about 30 minutes.
+Meanwhile, in heatproof bowl, whisk together eggs, vanilla and salt just until combined.
+While whisking constantly, slowly and gradually pour in hot syrup mixture.
+Stir in butter until melted.
+Cool 30 minutes, or until room temperature.

-Fill each tart shell about two-thirds full.
-Bake in preheated 450F (230C) oven 5 minutes.
+Fill each tart shell two-thirds full.
+Bake in preheated oven 5 minutes, or until starting to set.
 Reduce heat to 350F (180C).
-Bake until pastry is golden and filling is puffy but not too dark, about 10 minutes (for runnier tarts) to 15 minutes (for firmer tarts).
+Bake until pastry is golden and filling is puffy but not too dark, 10 minutes (for runnier tarts) to 15 minutes (for firmer tarts).